TritonDataCenter/rfd/rfd/0026/README.md

   which changes the set of VMs that can use it.

 Adding or removing networks to a shared volume may require to reboot its underlying storage VM.
-See the section entitled [Impact of fabric networks changes](#impact-of-fabric-networks-changes) for more details.
+See the section entitled [Impact of networking changes](#impact-of-networking-changes) for more details.

 ###### Input